This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not wear makeup or lotion on your face.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives the surgeon permission to do the procedure.
 It also explains the risks and your choices.
 Make sure all your questions are answered before you sign this form.

 WHAT WILL HAPPEN:

 What will happen:

 - You will be given eyedrops to numb your eye.
 You may also be given medicine to help you relax.
-Your caregiver will use a face holder to help keep your head still during surgery.
+Your eye doctor will use a face holder to help keep your head still during the procedure.

-Your caregiver will put eyedrops or ointment in your eye to decrease inflammation.
-He will check your eye pressure.
-You will be taken to a room where you can rest after your surgery.
-You will be able to go home when your caregiver says it is okay.
-An adult should stay with you for at least 24 hours after surgery.
+Your eye doctor will put eyedrops or ointment in your eye to decrease inflammation.
+He or she will check your eye pressure.
+You will be taken to a room where you can rest after your procedure.
+You will be able to go home when your eye doctor says it is okay.

 - You have a fever.